bmuthoga/d3-character-count-analyzer/README.md

 # Character Count Analyzer
 This is a simple app built with `D3.JS` that displays the `character count` of a phrase in the form of a graph

-The app can also be found on [Codepen](https://codepen.io/bmuthoga/pen/NWPpdEP) or [CodeSandbox](https://codesandbox.io/s/github/bmuthoga/d3-character-count-analyzer)
+The app can also be found here on [Codepen](https://codepen.io/bmuthoga/pen/NWPpdEP)

 Here's how the app looks like: